keithyong/react-serverside-rendering-example/README.md

 # react-serverside-rendering-example
 A very simple example of server side rendering, without any bells or whistles.
 Working with React 0.14.

-# installation
+# Installation
 1. npm install
-2. node app.js
+2. npm start